-This bill amends the eligibility criteria for the New Hampshire child care scholarship program by allowing families with a gross monthly income of less than or equal to 95 percent of the state median income (SMI) to qualify for assistance, contingent upon available funding.
-The current eligibility threshold is set at 85 percent of the SMI.
-To support this increase in eligibility, the bill reallocates 2 percent of revenues from various sources, including tobacco taxes, liquor sales, beer taxes, and video lottery terminal revenues, to the Department of Health and Human Services for administering and expanding the child care scholarship program.
+This bill amends the eligibility criteria for the New Hampshire child care scholarship program by allowing families with a gross monthly income of less than or equal to 95 percent of the state median income to qualify, contingent upon available funding.
+The current law does not specify income eligibility, and this change aims to expand access to the program.
+Additionally, the bill reallocates certain revenue sources to fund this increase in eligibility, specifically directing 50 percent of any surplus revenues from tobacco taxes, liquor commission profits, beer taxes, and video lottery terminals to the Department of Health and Human Services for administering and expanding the child care scholarship program.
+Furthermore, it introduces a new eligibility range for families with incomes between 85 percent and 95 percent of the state median income, potentially making around 6,090 children eligible for scholarships.

 Statutes affected: Introduced: 167:83, 78:24, 176:16, 178:26, 287-J:6